On the group of homotopy classes of relative homotopy automorphisms: Algebraic groups and relative homotopy automorphisms

-Now we are ready to prove the first part of Theorem \ref{thm:B}. \begin{thm}[\text{cf. \cite[Theorem 3.4]{BlockLazarev}}] Let $A\subset X$ be an inclusion simply connected spaces of the homotopy types of finite CW-complexes.
-Then $\pi_0(\aut_{A_\Q}(X_\Q))$ is a linear algebraic group. \end{thm}
+Now we are ready to prove the first part of Theorem \ref{thm:B}. \begin{thm}[\text{cf. \cite[Theorem 3.4]{BlockLazarev}}] Let $A\subset X$ be a based cofibration of simply connected spaces of the homotopy types of finite CW-complexes.
+Then $\pi_0(\aut_{A_\Q}(X_\Q))$ is isomorphic to the group of $\Q$-points of a linear algebraic group $\Aaut_{\L(V)}^h(\L(V\oplus W))$. \end{thm}